Academic23/SolaSim_CloneDetection/README.md

 If the function codes pairs fulfill above sub-rules of Type-3 clones, then they were labeled as true; otherwise, they were labled as false.
 In addition, we provided an example of Type 3 code clones in Figure 6 of the paper.

 #### For smart contract-level assessment:
-We initially analyzed the business purpose of pairs of smart contracts.
+We first analyze the business purpose of pairs of smart contracts.
 If two smart contracts served different business purposes, they were directly labeled as false (not related).
 Otherwise, we scrutinized the functions within each smart contract.
 We allowed for some differences in functions between pairs of smart contracts, as long as approximately 70% of the functions were similar.
 The criteria for assessing function pairs remained consistent with the aforementioned rules.
 Therefore, if the above requirements were met, we labeled the pair of smart contracts as true (related); otherwise, they were considered unrelated.

-### open dataset
+### Open dataset
 Since the size of the dataset (more than 50 GB) exceeds the limit of GitHub.
-Thus we only upload the project name that we crawled from GitHub, and uploaded the cfg dot file zip and ground truth test dataset to Google driver for downloaded.
+Thus we only upload the project name that we crawled from GitHub, and uploaded the cfg dot file zip and **ground truth test dataset** to Google driver for downloaded.

 https://drive.google.com/file/d/1HQdByXsx0tbdeGYQ6prJa_RtQFWHawYD/view?usp=drive_link